eckerson/spatula/README.md

 Objects can be retreived either by using "spatula.get( _libraryName_, _classpath_ )", or by calling the object factory directly in memory (for example, "application.services.get( _classpath_ )").
 Using "spatula" is preferred, since it will hunt for the appropriate variable scope for you.

+For example: "/app/lib/services/Foo.cfc" will be cached in an ObjectFactory named "services" with the classpath of "Foo".
+"/app/lib/services/foo/Bar.cfc" will be cached in an ObjectFactory named "services" with the classpath of "foo.Bar".

 Resetting the Application and Session Variable Scopes